Routes are so important: they guide pilgrims on the best path via holistic places toward a wonderful destination.

-But even if you are following a pilgrimage route, it is usually not enough to rely on way-marking on the ground.
+It is usually not enough to rely on way-marking on the ground.
 Little discs on wooden poles every few hundred metres are easily missed, and a footpath can be quickly confused with a well-used animal track.
-So navigation – taking responsibility for knowing where you are and which way to go – is absolutely vital.
+So navigation – taking personal responsibility for knowing where you are and which way to go – is vital.
+This can be via digital or paper maps, but we recommend digital, for reasons explained below.

 There is also a cheaper app called OsmAnd.